 The Daily Ardmoreite carried news and ads for Hargrove College in almost every edition.

 The Methodist Episcopal Church, South “wanted to give young people of this county [Carter County, OK] higher education under Christian influence at minimal cost.”
 Hargrove College, named for Bishop Robert Hargrove, opened at Ardmore in November 1895 and was chartered in 1896.
 It was described as “not a college” but an “ideal school.”
 School structure consisted of a primary division, an intermediate division, and an academic or high school division.
-A few students did college-lever work, but “the first regular college freshman class the school has had” did not come until 1912.
+A few students did college-level work, but “the first regular college freshman class the school has had” did not come until 1912.

 Hargrove College received a contract to educate children of the Choctaw and Chickasaw nations.